versha-khare/Word_Statistics/README.md

 # Steps to Compile and run code
 1.import code from git repo to Eclipse.
-2.Run the UniqueWordCount as Java application.
+2.Run the UniqueWordCount.java (find count of each unique word) as Java application.
 3.Output will come in console and a text file will be generated to see output.